Andrew Cuomo: 2025 New York City mayoral campaign

+On November 4, 2025, Cuomo lost the general election to Mamdani.
+Cuomo conceded the election in a speech to his supporters, but did not call Mamdani.
+Political commentators considered the election loss to be the end of Cuomo's political career.

 Electoral history

 Personal life

 Cuomo married Kerry Kennedy, the seventh child of Robert F. Kennedy and Ethel Skakel Kennedy, on June 9, 1990.
-They have three daughters: twins, Cara Ethel Kennedy-Cuomo and Mariah Matilda Kennedy-Cuomo (born 1995), and Michaela Andrea Kennedy-Cuomo (born 1997).
-They separated in 2003, and divorced in 2005.

-Cuomo began dating Food Network host Sandra Lee in 2005, and the couple moved in together in 2011.
+They have three daughters: twins Cara Ethel Kennedy-Cuomo and Mariah Matilda Kennedy-Cuomo (born 1995), and Michaela Andrea Kennedy-Cuomo (born 1997).
+They separated in 2003 and divorced in 2005.
+Also in 2005, Cuomo began dating Food Network host Sandra Lee, and the couple moved in together in 2011.
 The two resided in Westchester County, New York.
 On September 25, 2019, the couple announced that they had ended their relationship.
-From the fall of 2019 until August 21, 2021, Cuomo lived in the New York State Executive Mansion on a full-time basis with his three daughters.

 On July 4, 2015, Cuomo presided over the wedding ceremony of his longtime friend Billy Joel to his fourth wife, Alexis Roderick.

-Cuomo is a Roman Catholic.
-According to The New York Times, Cuomo's positions in favor of abortion rights and same-sex marriage (and his cohabitation with Lee without marrying her) contrary to church teachings have "become a lightning rod in a decades-old culture war between conservative Catholics and those, like Mr. Cuomo, who disagree with the church's positions on various issues, including abortion and divorce".
+Cuomo is Catholic.
+According to The New York Times, Cuomo's positions in favor of abortion rights and same-sex marriage, as well as his cohabitation with Lee without marrying her, have "become a lightning rod in a decades-old culture war between conservative Catholics and those, like Mr. Cuomo, who disagree with the church's positions on various issues, including abortion and divorce".

-During the COVID-19 pandemic, Cuomo became known by the nickname of the "Love Gov" after answering a question by his brother, CNN anchor Chris Cuomo, about showing his softer tone while leading coronavirus response efforts.
+During the COVID-19 pandemic, Cuomo became known by the nickname of the "Love Gov" after answering a question by his brother, then-CNN anchor Chris Cuomo, about showing his softer tone while leading coronavirus response efforts.
 The governor responded with, "I've always been a soft guy.
 I am the love gov. I'm a cool dude in a loose mood, you know that.
 I just say, 'Let it go, just go with the flow, baby.'
 You know.
 You can't control anything, so don't even try."

-Cuomo drives a 1968 Pontiac GTO with the New York license plate of number "1".
+Cuomo drives a 1968 Pontiac GTO and a Dodge Charger.